stephenajulu/julzinsight.co/content/_index.md

       keyName: property
     - name: 'og:description'
       value: >-
-        At Julz Insight, we empower businesses through cutting-edge technology, innovative marketing, strategic consulting, and digital transformation, ushering them into a future of boundless possibilities.
-Illuminating possibilities.
+        At Julz Insight, we build impactful and innovative products, brands, businesses, and solutions.
+We also empower businesses through cutting-edge technology, innovative marketing, and strategic consulting.
+Ushering them into a future of boundless possibilities.
+Illuminating possibilities
       keyName: property
     - name: 'twitter:card'
       value: summary